grafana/tempo/docs/tempo/website/troubleshooting/_index.md

 - Not connected to Tempo Querier correctly
 - Insufficient permissions

 #### Solution
 - Fixing connection issues
   - In case the application is not connected to Tempo Querier correctly, update the `backend.yaml` configuration file so that it is attempting to connect to the right port of the querier.
 - Fixing insufficient permissions issue
   - Verify that the Querier has the LIST and GET permissions on the bucket.

-## 2. Problem - Some of my traces are missing in Tempo
+## Problem 2.
+Some of my traces are missing in Tempo
 This could happen because of a number of reasons and some have been detailed in this blog post - [Where did all my spans go?
 A guide to diagnosing dropped spans in Jaeger distributed tracing](https://grafana.com/blog/2020/07/09/where-did-all-my-spans-go-a-guide-to-diagnosing-dropped-spans-in-jaeger-distributed-tracing/).

 ### Diagnosing the issue
 If the pipeline is not reporting any dropped spans, check whether application spans are being dropped by Tempo.
 The following metrics help determine this -
 - `tempo_receiver_refused_spans`.
 The value of `tempo_receiver_refused_spans` should be 0.
 If the value of `tempo_receiver_refused_spans` is greater than 0, then the possible reason is the application spans are being dropped due to rate limiting.